 Black histories are a vital part of England’s story, reaching back many centuries.
 There is evidence of African people in Roman Britain as far back as the 3rd century AD, and black communities have been present since at least 1500.

-Black history is a key part of England’s story, and helps us to reflect on the connections between the past and present, and the importance of history to our understanding of what’s happening today.
+English Heritage is committed to telling the story of England in full.
+Black history, from antiquity to the 21st century, helps us to reflect on the connections between the past and present, and the importance of history to our understanding of what’s happening today.

 Voices of the Windrush Generation

-Author and historian Colin Grant, Associate Fellow in the Centre for Caribbean Studies, shares the story of a generation of pioneers in their own words, tracing their history from the 1947 British Nationality Act to the injustice of the Windrush Scandal of 2018.
+Author and historian Colin Grant shares the story of a generation of pioneers in their own words, tracing their history from the 1947 British Nationality Act to the Windrush Scandal of 2018.

 London’s famous blue plaques link the people of the past with the buildings of the present.
 From musicians to politicians, discover some of the pioneering black figures whose achievements are celebrated with blue plaques.